pannous/jeannie-webclient/README.md

 # Setup Jeannie for Chrome

-change
+ * cd app
-open index.html in the browser and try!
+ * change URL
-TODO describe how to setup this client on localhost TODO allow cross origin requests
+ * open app/index.html in a browser